-American Psychiatric Association.
+American Psychiatric Association website.
 Reactive attachment disorder.
-In: American Psychiatric Association.
+In: American Psychiatric Association, ed.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing; 2013:265-268.

 Milosavljevic N, Taylor JB, Brendel RW.
 Psychiatric correlates and consequences of abuse and neglect.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 84.

 Zeanah CH, Chesher T, Boris NW; American Academy of Child and Adolescent Psychiatry (AACAP) Committee on Quality Issues (CQI).
 Practice parameter for the assessment and treatment of children and adolescents with reactive attachment disorder and disinhibited social engagement disorder.
 J Am Acad Adolesc Psychiatry.
 2016;55(11):990-1003.
 PMID: 27806867 pubmed.ncbi.nlm.nih.gov/27806867/.